The-LainOS-Project/lainos-iso/README.md

 `sudo mkarchiso -v -w /home/USER/work -o /home/lain/out /home/USER/lainos-iso/`

-The ISO will appear in /home/out/ and the /home/work/ folder can be deleted.
+The ISO will appear in `/home/out/` and the `/home/work/` folder can be deleted.

 Afer booting up the ISO, select xfce session, then enter no password at the login screen to enter the xfce live installation environment.

-Small issue, need to add systemd-resolved service for DNS, but the iso boots, installs the system using Calamares, and removes XFCE when finished.
-Execute `systmctl start systemd-resolved` until I add the DNS service.
+Small issue, need to add systemd-resolved service for DNS, but the iso boots, installs the system using Calamares along with hyprland and openbox, and removes XFCE when finished.
+Execute `systmctl start systemd-resolved` to add DNS resolution for the time being.
+Or fix it for me.